preco21/eslint-config/readme.md

 ### Peer dependencies

-If you are only interested in the default config (`base`), you are good to go and you don’t need to follow installation instructions below.
+If you are only interested in the core rules (e.g. `rules/base`), you are good to go and you don’t need to follow installation instructions below.

-There are configs that work with various plugins like `typescript`, `import`, `react`, and so on.
+There are configs that work with various plugins like `typescript`, `import`, `react`, and so on. (`import`, `react` rules are not yet supported)

 To use those, you will need to install all its peer dependencies.